 The last three months have been about getting to know the customers, and getting to know the team, so now I’m looking forward to getting stuck into projects and being able to manage them myself.
 I know what my capabilities are, and how to take ownership of my responsibilities, so I’m excited to see how it all pans out.

-Coca-Cola Enterprises will be accepting applications for the 2017 graduate scheme in October.
+Coca-Cola European Partners will be accepting applications for the 2017 graduate scheme in October.

 - Be the 12th: Win the ultimate Premier League fan upgrade

 - Treasure Your River: Help us tackle litter in UK waterways

 Coca-Cola: Our new ad celebrates the good times